A Soldier's Farewell: Plot

-Later, the platoon are on parade.
+Later, the platoon is on parade.
 Frazer gives a long rambling explanation of how he complained to the manager about the "sheer historical inaccuracies of the film", but eventually admits sheepishly that he got his money back.
 Mainwaring berates them for the two examples of bad behaviour.
 They apologise, but he responds by saying that "fine words butter no parsnips".
-This provokes a discussion in the ranks, about how you cannot get butter or parsnips (with Walker offering to obtain both), until he says that the platoon will have to stand to attention whilst Sergeant Wilson plays the National Anthem on the gramophone six times.
-They stand to attention, but Wilson plays the German National Anthem "Deutschland Über Alles" by mistake, and is half asleep so Mainwaring has to shout at him to turn it off.
-He and Wilson go to Mainwaring's office, where they find the vicar at his desk, who refuses to get out of the way for Mainwaring.
+This provokes a discussion in the ranks, about how one cannot get butter or parsnips (with Walker offering to obtain both), until he says that the platoon will have to stand to attention whilst Sergeant Wilson plays the National Anthem on the gramophone six times.
+They stand to attention, but Wilson plays the German National Anthem "Deutschland Über Alles" by mistake and is half asleep, so Mainwaring has to shout at him to turn it off.
+He and Wilson go to Mainwaring's office, where they find the vicar at his desk, who refuses to move for Mainwaring.
 Whilst Jones continues to play the National Anthem at an increasing speed, Mainwaring and the vicar have to stand, then race to sit on the chair, like musical chairs.

 The next scene is in Mainwaring's office after the parade.
-Walker arrives and gives Sgt Wilson two bottles of Black Market stout, and presents Mainwaring with some similarly sourced cheddar cheese.
+Walker arrives and gives Wilson two bottles of Black Market stout, and presents Mainwaring with some similarly sourced cheddar cheese.
 Mainwaring excuses this to Wilson by saying it is for his vegetarian wife.
-He rings her to spring this 'toasted cheese supper' surprise on her, but she gets the wrong idea on the phone and says she has a headache and is going to bed.
-Mainwaring is disappointed, but Wilson suggests they eat the cheese between them.
+He rings her to spring this "toasted cheese supper" surprise on her, but she gets the wrong idea on the phone and says she has a headache and is going to bed.
+Mainwaring is disappointed, but Wilson suggests they eat the cheese between themselves.
 Mainwaring is touched, then Jones arrives and, tempted by the cheese, offers some kidneys if he can join them.
 Cut to the end of the feast, when Jones tells a wonderful rambling story about a native girl he nearly married in the Sudan.
 Mainwaring leaves to go home, suggesting that the bus conductress they met earlier would not have turned down a toasted cheese supper.

 The next scene is in Mainwaring's Anderson shelter in his garden.
 He is having a restless night after eating the (rather indigestible) meal with Wilson and Jones.
 He takes some bismuth (indigestion) tablets and falls asleep.